mwiraszka/LondonChessClub/README.md

 <summary>v5.2.0 - May TBD, 2025</summary>

 - 🚀 Allow multiple articles, events, and members to be viewed & edited simultaneously in multiple tabs
+- 🚀 Add the ability for admins to edit image captions and album titles, as well as to delete photos directly from the Photo Viewer
-- 🚀 Create new Lifetime page to list all past Lifetime Achievement Award recipients
+- 🚀 Create new Lifetime Achievement Awards page to list all past recipients of the award
 - 🚀 Support markdown blockquotes in articles
 - 🚀 Choose more appropriate icons for some pages
 - 🚀 Append `| LCC` to the end of browser tab page titles for all pages except the homepage